-A Credit Suisse Group AG (CS) unit wasn’t negligent when it advised a Saudi Arabian investor who lost $31 million on structured notes after failing to make a margin call, a London judge ruled.
+A Credit Suisse Group AG (CS:US) unit wasn’t negligent when it advised a Saudi Arabian investor who lost $31 million on structured notes after failing to make a margin call, a London judge ruled.

 Basma Al Sulaiman, a Saudi national, was given about $40 million in a 2003 divorce settlement with Walid Al Juffali, a member of one of Saudi Arabia’s richest families, according to the ruling.
 Al Sulaiman invested some $28 million of her money into 23 structured notes from Credit Suisse Securities Europe Ltd. and Plurimi Capital LLP, almost all of which were leveraged by loans from the bank.

 Banks create structured notes by packaging debt with derivatives to offer customized bets to retail investors while earning fees and raising money.
 Notes backed by certain types of mortgage loans fell in value during the financial crisis.

 Paul Howcroft, a lawyer for Al Sulaiman, declined through a law firm spokeswoman to comment.
 Credit Suisse also declined to comment.